codedim/gta/README.md

 * **Ctrl + ' / '** - to switch between languages;
 * **Alt + Shift** - to switch languages and select text.

-> **Note:** The **Alt + Shift** shortcut is more useful when you need to switch between your favorite languages in the Google service, because in such a way you can also switch between keyboard input languages and start typing with the different language immediately.
+> **Note 1:** The **Alt + Shift** shortcut is more useful when you need to switch between your favorite languages in the Google service, because in such a way you can also switch between keyboard input languages and start typing with the different language immediately.
 Use the **Ctrl + ' / '** shortcut if you just need to switch languages in the service only.

+> **Note 2:** If you just want to switch between keyboard input languages without switching of languages in the service, use **Esc + Alt + Shift** key combination.

 And there're even more things.
 The extension will focus and select text in input language area when you would be switching between languages or application windows.